Chapter and Network Renewal Process

 About the renewal process:

 This is a yearly requirement for existing chapters and networks to update and renew their information with Texas Exes.
-The Texas Exes has chartered and non-chartered alumni groups—the main distinction is the number of required officers and whether they award scholarships.
+The Texas Exes has chartered and non-chartered alumni groups—the main distinctions are the requirements and expectations from the Texas Exes Association such as the number of required officers, event documentation, bylaws, and whether they award scholarships.
 A chartered chapter or network has a minimum requirement of four officers, while a non-chartered one only has one Key Contact.
 Non-chartered chapters and networks cannot award scholarships.
 Learn more about the differences between our chartered/non-chartered chapters and networks in the respective handbooks.

 Before you begin: